 SECTION 1.
 TERM AND EFFECTIVE DATE

-1.1 The Contract will become effective November 30, 2020 and terminate February 28, 2022, unless terminated or extended.
-The Contract may be extended for additional consecutive terms at the mutual agreement of the parties, not to exceed a total of 14 months and one day.
-In no event will the Contract become effective unless and until it is approved and executed by the duly authorized representative of Kitsap County.
+Date], unless terminated or extended.
+The Contract may be extended for additional these contract exills become effective unless and until it is approved and executed by the duly authorized representative of Kitsap County.

 SECTION 2.
 SERVICES